Tariffs and regulations

 Excise duties have been abolished on all items except manually prepared cigarettes, bank accounts and textiles.
 Food and medicine used in the poultry and dairy sectors, raw cotton and textile machinery are exempt from Value Added Tax (VAT).

-Visitors may bring into Bangladesh up to 200 cigarettes, a maximum of one litre of alcoholic beverages and approximately A$5000 without declaring it.
+Visitors may bring into Bangladesh up to 200 cigarettes, a maximum of one litre of alcoholic beverages and approximately US$5000 without declaring it.

 Samples in reasonable quantity can be carried here during travel and no tax is required.
 However, duty is applicable on samples if sent by courier.

 Product certification, labelling and packaging